 Store cooled compote in an air tight container, like a plastic container or a mason jar with a lid, for up to 2 weeks.

-This recipe freezes very nicely.
-You can freeze this compote in a freezer friendly container for up to 2 months.
+This recipe freezes well.
+You can freeze this compote in a freezer-friendly container for up to 2 months.
 When ready to use thaw and serve.
+I often make a big batch and then freeze the extras for another time.

 Make a large batch and freeze the portion you don't need right away so you can use it throughout the coming months when needed.
 Freeze in small portions for easy access.